 A hallmark of the Columbia experience is being able to learn and live in a community with a wide range of perspectives.
 How do you or would you learn from and contribute to diverse, collaborative communities?
 (200 words or fewer)

-“Hips 40 degrees to the vertical; fingers quaver ever so slightly to show off my gold fingertips”.
+“Hips 40 degrees to the vertical; fingers should quaver ever so slightly to show off my gold fingertips”.
 This was the mantra I repeated at minute 2:32 of our dance.
 Every year, together with the girls in the close-knitted Indonesian community in Brunei, I would share one of my country’s many traditional dances on the one day where we could truly show off our culture to my diverse school: International Day.
 Unlike previous years where we performed a Papuan dance, this year, I had chosen one from Lampung so as to not limit my knowledge of the vast Indonesian culture to that of one island.
-However, this meant that the powerful, sharp movements of Papua had to be replaced with the delicate movements of Lampung which I wasn’t accustomed to.
+However, this meant that the powerful, sharp movements of Papua had to be replaced with the delicate movements of Lampung- which I wasn’t accustomed to.
 Nonetheless, my desire to share my mother’s traditional dance with my school meant that every Tuesday, my goal was to not only teach myself, but also help the other girls achieve the dainty, effortless Lampung movements.

 I hope to continue sharing Indonesia’s traditional dances at Columbia.
 At Indonesian student conventions, I hope to provide an additional insight to other students learning Indonesian dances, whether it be dynamic like that of Papua or graceful like that of Lampung.